RBinsonB/kino_gripper/README.md

 # Kino Gripper
 3D printed Kino gripper repository/ROS package.

-Kino, from the greek κίνημα kinema ("movement, motion"), is an adaptative gripper using a [Dynamixel AX-12A servomotor](https://emanual.robotis.com/docs/en/dxl/ax/ax-12a/) as actuator, leveraging its abilies as a smart gripper: compliance, possibility to set torque, velocity...
+Kino, from the greek ?????? kinema ("movement, motion"), is an adaptative gripper using a [Dynamixel AX-12A servomotor](https://emanual.robotis.com/docs/en/dxl/ax/ax-12a/) as actuator.
+It leverages the abilies of the smart servomotor: compliance, possibility to set torque, velocity...
 Communication with the servomotor is handled with an integrated [USB2AX](http://www.xevelabs.com/doku.php?id=product:usb2ax:usb2ax).
 Power is provided by a DC-DC buck converter.

 The gripper is designed to be mounted on a [HEBI Robotics Arm](https://www.hebirobotics.com/robot-arms) but can easily be modified to be mounted on other arms.